ahaselsteiner/2020-note-on-contours/README.md

-# Repo for 'Marginal return levels from environmental contours'
+# Marginal return levels from environmental contours

-This is the repository for the note 'Marginal return levels from environmental contours'
+This is the repository for the publication 'Marginal return levels from environmental contours' by Ed Mackay and Andreas F. Haselsteiner.

 ## Download and use the repository
 To download this repository and its submodules use